MacOS: Mac OS X 10.6 Snow Leopard

 Mac OS X 10.6 Snow Leopard was released on August 28, 2009.
 Rather than delivering big changes to the appearance and end user functionality like the previous releases of Mac OS X, Snow Leopard focused on "under the hood" changes, increasing the performance, efficiency, and stability of the operating system.
 For most users, the most noticeable changes were: the disk space that the operating system frees up after a clean install compared to Mac OS X 10.5 Leopard, a more responsive Finder rewritten in Cocoa, faster Time Machine backups, more reliable and user-friendly disk ejects, a more powerful version of the Preview application, as well as a faster Safari web browser.
 Snow Leopard only supported machines with Intel CPUs, required at least 1 GB of RAM, and dropped default support for applications built for the PowerPC architecture (Rosetta could be installed as an additional component to retain support for PowerPC-only applications).

 Snow Leopard also featured new 64-bit technology capable of supporting greater amounts of RAM, improved support for multi-core processors through Grand Central Dispatch, and advanced GPU performance with OpenCL.

-The 10.6.6 update introduced support for the Mac App Store, Apple's digital distribution platform for macOS applications.
+The 10.6.6 update also introduced support for the Mac App Store, Apple's digital distribution platform for macOS applications.

 OS X Lion was announced at WWDC 2011 at Moscone West.